LeeCampbell/IntroToRx/content/09_CombiningSequences.md

 Why is that useful?

-A common use case for `Amb` is when you want to produce some sort of result as quickly as possible, and you have multiple options for obtaining that result but you don't know in advance which will be fastest.
+A common use case for `Amb` is when you want to produce some sort of result as quickly as possible, and you have multiple options for obtaining that result, but you don't know in advance which will be fastest.
 Perhaps there are multiple servers that could all potentially give you the answer you want, and it's impossible to predict which will have the lowest response time.
 You could send requests to all of them, and then just use the first to respond.
 If you model each individual request as its own `IObservable<T>`, `Amb` can handle this for you.
 Note that this isn't very efficient: you're asking several servers all to do the same work, and you're going to discard the results from most of them.
 (Since `Amb` unsubscribes from all the sources it's not going to use as soon as the first reacts, it's possible that you might be able to send a message to all the other servers to cancel the request.
 But this is still somewhat wasteful.)
 But there may be scenarios in which timeliness is crucial, and for those cases it might be worth tolerating a bit of wasted effort to produce faster results.

 To illustrate `Amb`'s behaviour, here's a marble diagram showing three sequences, `s1`, `s2`, and `s3`, each able to produce a sequence values.
 The line labelled `r` shows the result of passing all three sequences into `Amb`.
-As you can see, `r` provides exactly the same notifications as `s1`.
-This is because in this example, `s1` was the first sequence to produce a value.
+As you can see, `r` provides exactly the same notifications as `s1`, because in this example, `s1` was the first sequence to produce a value.

 ![](GraphicsIntro/Ch09-CombiningSequences-Marbles-Amb-Marbles.svg)